loosie/loosie/README.md

 #### About me
 - 🇰🇷 I'm a passionate Backend Developer from korea
-- 💻 I’m currently learning java8, spring, algo, oracle data structure ...
+- 💻 I’m currently learning java8, spring, algo, database(rds) ...
 - ⭐️ I always have an attitude of Challenge, Grit and Good Habit, Growth(metacognition)
-- 🤔 I'm interested in macroeconomic, physics(quantum mechanics), art(especially music)
+- 🤔 I'm interested in macroeconomic, physics, art(especially music).

 <br/>